bergkvist/ttk4147/miniproject/README.md

 ### Choice of period
 Some different periods were tested, all from 1 ms to 10 ms. At first, this was entirely experimental - to see how fast/efficient the system really were.
 But based on the results, it seemed that 2 ms provided the best results among the periods that were tested.

+### Signal acknowledgements
+As can be seen in pretty much all of the plot5-plots - the signal response times tend to stay under 2 ms.

+It is not obvious from the plots that the controller period affects the signal response times.
+If it was affected, one would expect a higher controller frequency to worsen signal response times.
+For some reason, the plot with a 1 ms period seems to have the best signal response times.

 ### Miscellaneous
 One thing to note about all the plots, is that the mean measured period time is less than the specified period.
 This makes no sense whatsoever, since we know that it takes 2 seconds overall to run, and the numer of iterations is exactly 1000 (for a period of 2 ms).
 The mean should clearly then be 2 / 1000 = 2 ms.